 All members of the Detroit Mercy Law community have an affirmative duty to report known or suspected violations of the Detroit Mercy Law's Community Standards.
-Other than reports of sexual harassment or misconduct, reports must be made in person or in writing to the Assistant Dean for Student and Administrative Services (ADSAS).
-The ADSAS will determine whether, if the allegations occurred as reported, they would constitute a violation of the Detroit Mercy Law's Community Standards.
-If the allegations would not constitute a violation, then the ADSAS will inform the reporting party that no further action will be taken.
-If the allegations would constitute a violation, then the ADSAS will determine whether the alleged misconduct would constitute a minor violation, which could be resolved through an education conference with an administrator, or if it would constitute a major violation that would require a more formal review process.
+Other than reports of sexual harassment or misconduct, reports must be made in person or in writing to the Director of Faculty & Student Services (DFSS).
+The DFSS will determine whether, if the allegations occurred as reported, they would constitute a violation of the Detroit Mercy Law's Community Standards.
+If the allegations would not constitute a violation, then the DFSS will inform the reporting party that no further action will be taken.
+If the allegations would constitute a violation, then the DFSS will determine whether the alleged misconduct would constitute a minor violation, which could be resolved through an education conference with an administrator, or if it would constitute a major violation that would require a more formal review process.

-Reports of sexual harassment or misconduct need not be received by the ADSAS in order to trigger further process; rather, a report to a responsible employee will suffice to trigger further process for sexual harassment or misconduct complaints.
+Reports of sexual harassment or misconduct need not be received by the DFSS in order to trigger further process; rather, a report to a responsible employee will suffice to trigger further process for sexual harassment or misconduct complaints.